-Reading the cases in harmony, it is clear that the Court has historically granted considerable deference to Nevada agencies in the application of the doctrine of administrative exhaustion.
+Reading the cases in harmony, it is clear that the Court has historically granted considerable deference to Nevada agencies when applying the doctrine of administrative exhaustion.
 The Court did not give FTB this same deference.
 By failing to hold Hyatt to the same exhaustion standards, the Court acted with hostility to its sister State.

-During briefing before this Court, FTB argued that the exhaustion doctrine was a jurisdictional limit prohibiting Hyatt from introducing evidence regarding "any issues that were the subject matter of the administrative tax proceedings between FTB and Hyatt in California."
+During briefing before this Court, FTB argued that the exhaustion doctrine was a jurisdictional limit prohibiting Hyatt from introducing evidence about "any issues that were the subject matter of the administrative tax proceedings between FTB and Hyatt in California."
 AOB at 58:6-7.
-FTB noted that it was inappropriate for the district court to consider Hyatt's claims and to empanel a jury to act as an appellate review body while the California Board of Equalization

-("BOE") was conducting administrative proceedings regarding Hyatt's claims.
+FTB noted the district court inappropriately considered Hyatt's claims and empaneled a jury to act as an appellate review body while the California Board of Equalization ("BOE") was conducting administrative proceedings regarding Hyatt's claims.
 See id. at 58:15-28.
-Indeed, FTB's methods of collecting evidence during Hyatt's tax audit and the analysis flowing from that collection are the very issues that the BOE is reviewing administratively.
+Indeed, FTB's evidence collection methods during Hyatt's tax audit and the analysis flowing from that collection are the very issues that the BOE is reviewing administratively.
 See id. at 59:3-10.
-Thus FTB argued that these issues-many of which went to the very core of Hyatt's tort claims in this case-were inappropriately considered by the district court.
+Thus FTB argued that the district court inappropriately considered these issues, many of which went to the very core of Hyatt's tort claims in this case.
 See id. at 59:10-12.